3D Printing Market Analysis

 Frequently Asked Questions (FAQ)

-In the year 2023, the industry size of 3D printing was over USD 20.5 billion.
+In the year 2026, the industry size of 3D printing is evaluated at USD 24.78 billion.

-The major players in the market are Schaeffler Group, Nexa3D, 3D Systems Corp., AIO Robotics, Autodesk Inc., Amazon, General Electric, Materialise NV, Stratasys Ltd., EOS GmbH, and others.
+Key players in the market include Schaeffler Group, Nexa3D, 3D Systems Corp., AIO Robotics, Autodesk Inc., Amazon, General Electric, Materialise NV, Stratasys Ltd., EOS GmbH.